-This article was last updated Mar 28, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 28, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Airlines do lots of things to make flying complicated for passengers in the name of maximizing revenue.
 And on some flights, they go as far as selling more seats than exist on the plane, resulting in an oversale that can leave ticket holders stranded.